Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 4-6 m. sun till half shadow hardy between -18/-20°C

-Height 3-4 m. sun till half shadow hardy between -16/-18°C
+Height 6-8 m. sun till half shadow hardy between -18/-20°C (maybe more)

 -sp 'Red Fall' Introduction USA.
-Upright. the culms can get a red glow in the autumn sun.
+Upright.
+The culms can get a red glow in the autumn sun.

-Height 4-7 m. sun till shadow hardy between till -18°C (maybe more)
+Height 4-7 m. sun till shadow hardy till -18

 Semiarundinaria viridis (picture above right and down left) A bit more hardy than Sem. fastuosa and a little less tall.
+This is a healthy plant with deep green leaves.
+Usefull for opright growing hedges.

 Semiarundinaria viridis (American clone) USA Turtle.
 Differs from the European Sem. viridis.